Simspace/puppet-windows_mcollective/README.md

 ## Overview

 This module will install mcollective on a windows host re-using the ruby installion from the puppet community edition installation.
-It incldues the puppet plugin as well as the shell plugin.
+It includes the puppet plugin as well as the shell plugin.

 ## Setup Requirements

-This module uses ruby from the puppet community edition installation.
+This module uses the puppet community edition installation.
 This module requires a modified staging module to suppoert zip files under windows with 7za.

 ## Usage

-Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.

 **Class:** windows_mcollective